Do Gutter Guards Work?

 There are several main types of gutter guards.
 Each provides a different solution depending on what's best for your home.

-- Sponge Guards: Instead of a cover, sponge guards sit inside your gutter.
-Water flows through the sponge while it blocks large debris from clogging the gutter.
+Sponge Guards: Instead of a cover, sponge guards sit inside your gutter.
+Water flows through the sponge while blocking large debris from clogging the gutter.
 However, small debris gets caught in the sponge.
-Seeds can sprout, and mold and mildew can grow.
+Seeds can sprout, and bacteria can grow.

 No matter which gutter guards you choose, learn about the pros and cons of each.
 This knowledge will help your guards last longer and function better.